williampollet/presentations/PITCHME.md

 ## So why git reflog?

-What happens when I do something terribly wrong? like a `reset --hard`... ?
+What happens when I do something terribly wrong? like a `reset --hard' ?

 ---